 Some apps require a guaranteed single execution of a certain activity at a given point in time.
 In a single node Mendix Runtime this could be guaranteed by using JVM locks.
 However, in a distributed scenario those JVMs run on different machines, so there is no locking system available.
 Mendix does not support cluster wide locking either.
 If this can’t be circumvented, you might need to resort to an external distributed lock manager.
 However, keep in mind that locking in a distributed system is complex and prone to failure (lock starvation, lock expiration, etc.).

-When a user signs in to a Mendix application and starts going through a certain application flow, some data can be retained in that session (the time between login and logout), but not persisted yet in the database.
-The Mendix Client communicates this data on behalf of the user with a Mendix Runtime node.
+When a user signs in to a Mendix application and starts going through a certain application flow, the system can temporarily retain some data while not persisting it yet in the database.
+The data is retained in the Mendix Client memory and communicated on behalf of the user to a Mendix Runtime node.

 For example, imagine you are booking a vacation through a Mendix app that consists of a flight, hotel, and rental car.
 In the first step you would select and configure the flight, in the second one your hotel, in the third your rental car, and in the final step you confirm the booking and payment.
 Each of these steps could be in a different screen, but when you go from step one to step two you would still like to remember your booked flight.
-This is called the ‘state’ of your session.
+This is called the ‘dirty state’.
 The data is not finalized yet, but should be retained between different requests.
 As reliably scaling out and supporting failover scenarios is necessary, the state can not be stored in the memory of one Mendix Runtime node between requests.
-Therefore, the session state is returned to the caller (client) and added to subsequent requests, so that every node can work with that state for those requests.
+Therefore, the state is returned to the caller (the Mendix Client) and added to subsequent requests, so that every node can work with that state for those requests.

 Only the ‘Dirty State’ for requests which originate from the Mendix Client (both synchronous and asynchronous calls) can be retained between requests.
 For all other requests, such as scheduled events, web services, or background executions, the state only lives for the current request.
-After that, the ‘Dirty State’ either has to be persisted and/or reconstructed for a new request.
+After that, the ‘Dirty State’ either has to be persisted or will be discarded.
 The reason for only allowing Mendix Client requests to retain their ‘Dirty State’ is that this is currently the only channel that works with actual user input.
 User input requires more interaction with and flexibility of data between requests.
 By only allowing these requests to retain their ‘Dirty State’, the load on the Mendix Runtime and the external source is minimized and performance optimized.

 It’s important to realize that when calling external web services in Mendix to fetch external data, the responses of those actions are converted into Mendix entities.
 As long as they are not persisted in the Mendix Database, they will be part of the